Eustace, Texas

 Eustace is a city in Henderson County, Texas, United States.
-The population was 991 at the 2010 census, up from 798 at the 2000 census.
+The population was 1,137 at the 2020 census, up from 991 at the 2010 census.

 History

 Fire From Below

 In November 2007, film crews led by actor/producer Andrew Stevens came to Eustace to film a movie called Fire from Below.
 The cast included Kevin Sorbo (Hercules) and Burton Gilliam (Blazing Saddles).
 Many Eustace locations were used, including a restaurant and gazebo on the town square, and a nearby private lake (dubbed "Lost Lake" in the film).
 Several Eustace residents were used as extras.
 According to the script, "Eustace" was retained as the name of the town setting depicted in the scenes shot in Eustace.
 Fire from Below was released in 2009.

 2017 tornado

 On April 29, 2017, a very large and destructive EF4 tornado struck the city of Eustace causing major damage.
-The tornado then tore through West Canton, where more possible EF3/EF4 damage occurred.
-No deaths were reported in this event, but Canton was devastated only minutes later by another tornado (rated EF3) which killed four people.
+The Big Rock Gun Club received some damage.
+The tornado then tore through West Canton, where more EF3/EF4 damage occurred.
+The tornado killed two people, and Canton was devastated only minutes later by another tornado (rated EF3) which killed another two people.